Forget-You-NotForget-You-NotHolocaust Survivors and Remembrance Project

 From the United States National Archives and Records Administration Archives

-Hans Frank [Governor of occupied Poland], convicted of major Nazi war criminal at Nuremberg.
+Hans Frank [Governor of occupied Poland], convicted of major Nazi war crimes at Nuremberg.

 Jews deported to death camps